DaVinci Resolve is officially available as a Free and paid version (called DaVinci Resolve Studio).

 DaVinci Resolve updates and upgrades are free for both the free and Studio version.
 Studio owners (who purchased with one time payment) get free lifetime updates and upgrades (without having to spend again)!

-You can very well freely update (either free version or Studio version) from Resolve 16 to Resolve 16.1, or upgrade from Resolve 16 to Resolve 17.
+You can very well freely update (either free version or Studio version) from Resolve 17 to Resolve 17.1, or upgrade from Resolve 17 to version 18.